Day 1:

 Boat Tour to Isla Magdalena Penguin Colony (November – March) – Weather Permitting

 This protected reserve has been a breeding site of Magellanic penguins since 1982.
 You will be amazed as you see thousands of penguins crowding the shore, squawking and frolicking happily in their natural habitat.
-Disembark and follow your guide along a trail that meanders around the island, delight in the curious nature of the penguins, which are sure to cross your path as you stroll.
+Disembark and follow your guide along a trail that meanders around the island and delight in the curious nature of the penguins, which are sure to cross your path as you stroll.
 Observe hundreds of penguin burrows and gain fascinating insight into the mating habits and behavior of these birds while keeping an eye out for swooping cormorants and Andean seagulls.
 Ascend to the island’s highest elevation where there is a historic lighthouse.

 Fort Bulnes and Strait of Magellan Park (April – October)